Feeling overwhelmed navigating services for your child?

 MOBILITY is an integral part of our vision.
 We distributed wheelchairs, walking aids, and other assistive devices to individuals in need within the disability community in Zambia.
 This initiative aligns with our goals for community engagement and supports events like the disability summit and Abilympics, which promote inclusivity.
 Every wheelchair donated is an opportunity for social participation, inclusion, and independence.
 It is a gesture of love and care for individuals who are most times sidelined, neglected, or ignored, and we also organize food drives to further support their needs.

-Follow us on social media to stay updated on upcoming events, including the Abilympics and our community engagement initiatives, as well as detailed footage of past events like the disability summit and our food drive.
+Follow us on social media to stay updated on upcoming events, community engagement initiatives, and detailed footage of past events.

 Follow us on